 The NSEW 2014 theme for school event organisers was 'Explore the future.'
 For non-school event organisers, there was no theme.
 The type of event or activity organisers run was entirely up to them and depends on their own personal interests and the resources at their disposal.

 What is the best way for me to find an event partner or speaker?

-The best way to find an event partner is to attend one of the National Science & Engineering Week information sessions .
+The best way to find an event partner is to attend one of the NSEW information sessions .
 These events are excellent for networking and for finding out what other activities and plans are going on in your area.

 Where can I find further information, activity ideas and resources?

-We can also offer logos, leaflets, posters and stickers for reaching the media (please request a marketing pack when you register your event ).
-The online shop offers t-shirts, badges, pencils and science goodies all at cost price.
+We can also offer downloadable materials , including logos, leaflets, posters, stickers and participation certificates.
+Our online shop offers t-shirts, badges, pencils and science goodies all at cost price.

 Can the British Science Association help with my event publicity?

-Marketing and publicity for your event is up to the individual organisers, however, all events that are registered as public will be featured in the National Science & Engineering Week online programme , which is promoted across the country.
-Your event could be included in our regional and national press releases.
+Marketing and publicity for your event is up to the individual organisers.
+However, all events that are registered as public will be featured in the NSEW online programme , which is promoted across the country.
+Your public event could also be included in our regional and national press releases.